 As second step, produced bromide ion attacks a carbon atom which has a bond with other bromine atom.
 Then one of previous carbon - bromine bond is broken and a new carbon - bromine bond forms.

-In this case, we have to go to the mechanism of the reaction to understand what will happen and what are the products can be given.
+In this case, we have to go to the mechanism of the reaction to understand what will happen and what are the other products can be given due to the presence of halide anions in the reaction medium.
+Halide ions can be given from Sodium chloride or Sodium iodide or from a such salt.

 Following product may be given.